-Since ω is unknown, our problem has a family of solutions, and any particular solution is actually not very important or meaningful.
+Since ω is unknown, our problem has a family of solutions, and any particular solution is actually not very important or meaningful, unless we know its associated probablity (PDF value, actually).

 But what is important is to characterize the statistics of the solutions, such as the average behavior and variance from that average.